asyncapi/website/pages/docs/tutorials/kafka/configure-kafka-avro.md

 ## Defining message payload with Avro Schema directly in the AsyncAPI document

-Defining message schemas with the default schema is already covered in the [previous tutorial](/docs/tutorials/kafka).
+Defining message schema with the default schema is already covered in the [previous tutorial](/docs/tutorials/kafka).
 The default choice was the AsyncAPI schemas which is a superset of JSON Schema that looked as follows,

 ```
 messages: